Topological decoding of grid cell activity via path lifting to covering spaces: Materials and Methods

-Grid cell activities were simulated using a noiseless CAN model, following \cite{gardner_toroidal_2022, burak2009accurate}.
-Specifically, we use the same model and parameters as described in \cite{gardner_toroidal_2022}.
-We refer the reader to \cite{gardner_toroidal_2022} for details.
+The simulated mice trajectories were then used to simulate grid cell activity using a noiseless CAN model with purely inhibitory recurrent connectivity, following \cite{burak2009accurate, couey2013recurrent}.
+We use the same model and parameters that were used in \cite{gardner_toroidal_2022}.
+There, the CAN model was used to simulate grid cell activity in response to position data.
+Here, we use it to simulate grid cell activity in response to simulated mice trajectory.

+The network consists of a $56 \times 44$ neuronal sheet with periodic (toroidal) boundary conditions.
+The simulated random walk trajectory was then provided as input to the model, which computed the speed $v(t)$ and head direction $\theta(t)$ at each time step.
+The activity of neuron $i$ at time $t$ is determined by

+where $[\, x \, ]_+ = \max( x, 0)$ is the threshold-linear function, and $\tilde{\theta}_i$ is the preferred direction of neuron $i$.
+The parameters followed the implementation in \cite{gardner_toroidal_2022}: $I=1$ (constant external input), $\alpha=0.15$ (velocity modulation), $dt = 1$ (integration time step) , and $\tau = 10$ (neuronal time constant). $W_{ij}$ denotes the strength of connection from neuron $j$ to neuron $i$, and it was computed as described in \cite{couey2013recurrent} with $W_0=-0.02$ and connectivity radius $R = 15$.

+The activity patterns were initialized by setting $90\%$ of neurons to $s_i = 1$ (the rest were set to 0) and performing $2,000$ updates to allow the hexagonal bump pattern to stabilize.
+For computational efficiency, the activity was set to 0 whenever $s_i < 0.0001$.

+For each simulation, the result was simulated activity of $G = 56 \times 44 = 2,464$ grid cells over $T = 599,999$ time bins.
+The activity values ranged from 0 to approximately 0.45 per time bin, with a mean peak activity of approximately 0.44 per time bin.
+These amplitudes and time bins are inherent to the model dynamics and should not be interpreted as firing rates in physiological units such as Hz.
+The grid fields had an average diameter of 14.8 units in an environment of size $100$ by $100$.
+See SI Fig. 20D for example firing fields.

+We refer the reader to \cite{couey2013recurrent} for the original model and \cite{gardner_toroidal_2022} for details of the implementation we adapted.

-\subsubsection{Simulation of grid cells with additional spontaneous firings.}
+\subsubsection{Simulation of grid cells with additional spontaneous activity.}

-\ To emulate the random firing of grid cells, we incorporated one-dimensional Gaussian noise into the simulated grid cell firing rates.
-Given a simulated firing rate $r(t)$ with $t \in [0, T]$, we modify $r(t)$ by adding one-dimensional Gaussian functions $g_{h, \sigma}(t)$ centered at some random value in $[0,T]$, with peak height $h$ and variance $\sigma^2$.
-Letting $r_{\max} = \max_t r(t)$, the maximum firing rate in the simulated data, we construct a noisy firing rate by
+\ To emulate the random firing of grid cells, we incorporated one-dimensional Gaussian noise into the simulated grid cell activity.
+Given a simulated activity $r(t)$ with $t \in [0, T]$, we modify $r(t)$ by adding one-dimensional Gaussian functions $g_{h, \sigma}(t)$ centered at some random value in $[0,T]$, with peak height $h$ and variance $\sigma^2$.
+Letting $r_{\max} = \max_t r(t)$, the maximum value in the simulated data, we construct a noisy activity trace by

-We clip the simulated firing rate so that $r^*(t)$ doesn't exceed the maximum firing rate $r_{\max}$ from the original simulation.
+We clip the result so that $r^*(t)$ doesn't exceed the maximum value $r_{\max}$ from the original simulation.
 Here, the number of Gaussian functions added can vary, and the number is determined as some proportion $p$ of $T$.

 For computational efficiency, a fast approximation routine precomputes a truncated Gaussian curve by identifying the index at which the noise amplitude falls below a specified threshold of 1e-4, thereby limiting the range over which noise is applied.